Population-Based HIV Impact Assessment

 Ciheb worked alongside the Nigerian Ministry of Health and National Agency for the Control of AIDS in completing the 2018 Nigeria HIV/AIDS Indicator and Impact Survey (NAIIS).
 The survey found that the HIV prevalence was lower than previously thought, allowing the country to refocus its services to the areas of greatest need to control the HIV epidemic.

-Fieldwork for PHIAs in Botswana and Zambia began mid-February, with more countries in the planning stage.
+Fieldwork for PHIAs in Botswana and Zambia began in 2020, with more countries in the planning stage.